 Soroptimist programs are funded by investment income, member dues, and contributions from clubs and members.
 As a 501(c)(3) charitable organization, Soroptimist also depends on outside contributions from people who support the Soroptimist mission.

 How can I contribute to Soroptimist?

-To contribute to programs that significantly help women and girls to improve their lives, contribute online or download a donor form.
-Charitable gifts can also be sent to: Soroptimist International of the Americas, 1709 Spruce Street, Philadelphia, PA 19103-6103 or faxed to 215-893-5200.
-(Soroptimist International of the Americas is a 501(c)(3) charitable organization.
-Contributions are tax-deductible to the extent provided by United States law.)
+You can make a contribution that will help women and girls improve their lives by making a donation online or downloading and mailing a contribution form.
+Charitable gifts can be sent to: Soroptimist International of the Americas, 1709 Spruce Street, Philadelphia, PA 19103-6103 or faxed to 215-893-5200.
+All contributions are tax-deductible to the extent allowed by United States law.
 Support for Soroptimist's programs also comes from corporate gifts and partnerships.
-For more information on sponsorship opportunities, contact firstname.lastname@example.org or 215-893-9000.
+For more information on sponsorship opportunities, contact Susan Doughty, Corporate Relations Manager at firstname.lastname@example.org or 215-893-9000.

-How can women apply for a Women's Opportunity Award?
+How can women apply for a Live Your Dream Award?

 Does Soroptimist International of the Americas hold a convention?

 Soroptimist holds its convention every two years.
-The next convention will take place in Vancouver, Canada in July of 2014.
+The next convention will take place in July 30-August 2, 2018 in Yokohama, Japan.
 Contact email@example.com for more information.

 Does Soroptimist have an archives?